-The supervised practice experience begins with the community rotation for five weeks.
-The settings for community practice include Purdue Extension offices, public health departments, commodity groups, specialized community health projects, and ambulatory care clinics.
+The supervised practice experience begins with the community rotation (160 hours).
+The settings for community practice include Purdue Extension offices, public health departments, commodity groups, specialized community health projects, community outreach programs, WIC programs, food banks, and ambulatory care clinics.

-The next experience covers food service systems management, which occurs at the conclusion of the community nutrition rotation in the fall semester.
-This rotation is completed at the Purdue University Dining Courts, regional hospitals, school food service sites, or long-term care facilities.
+The next experience covers food service systems management, which occurs at the conclusion of the community nutrition rotation in the fall semester (320 hours).
+This rotation is completed at Purdue University Dining & Culinary facilities, hospitals, school food service sites, Athletic dining facilities or long-term care facilities.

-The Medical Nutrition Therapy rotation begins at the start of the spring semester; interns are usually placed at one hospital, but additional experiences may be needed at other hospitals or medical clinics in order to broaden the intern's learning experiences and meet required competencies.
+The Medical Nutrition Therapy rotation begins at the start of the spring semester; interns are usually placed at one hospital, but additional experiences may be needed at other hospitals or medical clinics in order to broaden the intern's learning experiences and meet competencies and other ACEND requirements.
+The rotation is 400 hours.

 The last rotation is the engagement rotation.
-For this four-week rotation, interns are provided with choices of available tracks which they can rank, based on their individual goals and interests for dietetics practice.
+The MSD program director provides interns with choices of available tracks and locations they can rank based on their individual goals and interests for dietetics practice.
 Interns typically are placed in one of their top 3 choices.
+Examples of

-Past engagement rotation settings have included industry, hospitals or clinics, research laboratories, long term care facilities and school corporations.
+Engagement rotation settings include industry, specialized hospitals or clinics, research laboratories, Purdue Athletics, long term care facilities, school nutrition programs and community nutrition sites.
+The rotation includes 2 program specific competencies in addition to ACEND competencies and is scheduled for 128 hours.

-With successful completion of assignments and supervised practice, interns finish the CPD at the end of the spring semester year 2, graduating in May, and are eligible to take the computerized national examination for registered dietitian nutritionists possibly as early as 4 weeks after graduation.
+With successful completion of all coursework and 1000 hours of documented supervised practice, interns finish the MSD at the end of the spring semester year 2, graduating in May, and are eligible to take the national RDN examination approximately 4 weeks after graduation.

-Responsibilities of Interns in the Supervised Practice Facilities
+Responsibilities of Interns in Experiential Courses and Supervised Practice Facilities